-Farmers and gardeners today are aware of the environmental benefits of using organic products like diatomaceous earth (DE).
+Today, many farmers and gardeners are aware of the environmental benefits of using organic products like diatomaceous earth (DE).

-Diatomaceous earth has been known since antiquity as a natural pesticide as well as for its many health-giving properties [1].
+Diatomaceous earth has been known since antiquity as a natural pesticide and for its many health-giving properties [1].

-The widespread use of chemical pesticides and fungicides is harmful to bees and other essential pollinators.
-As a result, public awareness has emphasized the need to return to the use of organic methods.
+The widespread use of chemical pesticides harms bees and other essential pollinators.
+As a result, public awareness has emphasized the need to return to organic methods.

 1. All-Round Natural Pesticide

-The most important benefit of DE is as a general, non-toxic pesticide.
-This white powdery substance consists of crushed fossilized shells of diatoms.
+The most crucial benefit of DE is that it is a general, non-toxic pesticide.
+This powdery substance consists of crushed, fossilized shells of diatoms.

 It works against many insect pests.
 It dehydrates and kills those that come into contact with it.